-Dawn is an extremely experienced Paralegal and Certified Family Law Assistant in the Family Team specialising in arrangements for children following parental separation or divorce.
-Whilst appreciating that an application to Court is sometimes necessary, Dawn adopts a no-Court approach wherever possible and adheres to the Resolution Code of Practice in offering practical advice with a view to achieving agreements between the parents, thereby preserving the co-parenting relationship.
+I am an Associate (Senior Paralegal) within the Family Team, specialising in arrangements for children following parental separation or divorce.
+Whilst appreciating that an application to Court is sometimes necessary, I adopt a no-Court approach wherever possible and adhere to the Resolution Code of Practice whilst offering practical advice, with a view to achieving agreements between the parents, thereby preserving the co-parenting relationship.

-Dawn also advises grandparents following the breakdown of the parental relationship in maintaining or restoring their bond with their grandchildren.
+I also advise grandparents following the breakdown of the parental relationship in maintaining or restoring their bond with their grandchildren.

 Areas of Expertise